 Lay-out was just as important.
 Drucker strove for mimicking the overall atmosphere of the original.
 He imitated the cinematic style by composing his panels in a similar way.
 He picked out just the right poses and camera viewpoints.
 As a result, both the characters as well as the comic strip panels resemble a genuine movie or TV adaptation, making the spoof elements all the funnier.
 In the early decades, Drucker had to acquire most of his documentation personally.
 He cut out photographs from magazines, newspapers or promotional stills, because Hollywood and TV studios refused to send him images.
 Many were distrustful of Mad and didn't like the fact that their pictures and series were ridiculed.
 From the late 1960s on, when the first generation of Mad readers had grown up, it became easier to find old fans willing to grant him the desired documentation.

-Despite his fondness for realism, Drucker also deliberately made his film parodies silly.
-In the best Mad tradition, he often snuck in funny background gags or odd cameos of his favorite comic characters, including Ronald Searle's cats and the cast of Charles M. Schulz' 'Peanuts'.
+Despite his fondness for realism, Drucker deliberately made his parodies silly.
+In the best Mad tradition, he often snuck in funny background gags or odd cameos from his favorite comic characters, including Ronald Searle's cats, Charlie Brown, Linus, Lucy, Snoopy and Schroeder from Charles M. Schulz' 'Peanuts' and Matt Groening's Bart Simpson.
+Particularly many side characters are drawn in a Searle-esque style.

 'Who In Heck is Virginia Woolfe?' a spoof of 'Who's Afraid of Virginia Woolf?', written by Larry Siegel (Mad #109, March 1967).